giakhang94/nest-todo/zigtask-client/README.md

 This project is a task management system supporting:

-- User registration and authentication (signup, login, logout)
+- User registration and authentication (sign up, login, logout)
 - Users can create, update, and delete their own tasks
 - Role-based access (Admin/User)
 - Realtime search with debounce